Adam Afriyie, the MP for Windsor, has welcomed the Prime Minister’s latest speech in Florence regarding the UK’s exit from the European Union.

 The MP for the Windsor constituency, Adam Afriyie welcomed the figures:

 “Only a real ideologue, whether Europhile or Euroceptic, could possibly object to the Prime Minister’s speech today.
-She has reaffirmed our shared values with European countries and our commitment to security, prosperity and freedom.
+There simply isn’t anything else the UK could do to reaffirm our shared values with Europe or our commitment to security, prosperity and freedom.

-“It lays out a great a sensible proposal that should give businesses that export into the Single Market and every EU citizen who lives in the UK the reassurance that our close relationship with the EU will continue after Brexit.
-It’s a juxtaposition to Labour, who can’t even say whether they want to remain in the Single Market and Customs Union.
+“This is a detailed plan that should give every business who exports to the Single Market and every EU citizen who lives in the UK reassurance of the close relationship we will have with the European Union after Brexit.
+It’s a shocking juxtaposition to Labour, who can’t even say whether they want to remain in the Single Market and Customs Union.

 “The ball is now firmly in Michel Barnier’s court.
-And I very much hope that the EU negotiating team will welcome these proposals in a constructive manner.
+I very much hope that the EU negotiating team will accept these proposals in a constructive manner so that going forward we can build a prosperous and secure partnership on both sides of the Channel.

 Note to editors